vargiuscuola/vs-bash-std-library/REFERENCE-lock.md

 ## lock_is-active()

 Check if a lock is currently active, i.e. if file lock is present and the process holding it is still running.
+ If the process holding a lock is already terminated, the lock is released.

 ### Aliases